javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 alert( 2 * i++ ); // 2, because i++ returns the pre-increment value
 ```

-We should really weigh all pro and contra using such notation, because it makes the code less neat.
+Though technically allowable, such notation usually makes the code less readable.
+One line does multiple things -- not good.

-During a fast "vertical" code reading it's easy to miss such `i++`, and it would be not obvious that the variable increases.
+During a fast "vertical" eye-scanning of the code it's easy to miss such `i++`, and it would be not obvious that the variable increases.

-Three lines, one line -- one action is much better:
+Three lines: one line -- one action is advised:

 ```js
 //+ run